glest/glest-source/BUILD.md

     zetaglest/mk/linux/build/zetaglest

-To update and rebuild the game, simply run `sudo zetaglest/mk/linux/setup.sh`, as it performs a `git pull` as part of the process.
+To update and rebuild the game, simply rerun `sudo zetaglest/mk/linux/setup.sh`, as it performs a `git pull` as part of the process.

 #### For a more thorough approach: